shammern/TDT4145-Datdat/README.md

 4. **View Available Seats:**
    - The system will query the database and display a list of open seats.
    - **Note**: For flights with seats that's not configured, all seats will be shown as occupied (X).

+## Use of AI

+In this project, AI has been utilized to improve print readability, with related modifications documented in the code.
+Specificly we implemented code to present a more readable output, making seat availability clearer and using color coding for terminal input/output.
+This provides a more intuitive visualization of available seats compared to a long, unstructured list.

+All course-related code is self-written.